 The mass of the $\Delta^{\pm\pm}_R$ in the LRSM is commonly expected to be at the $SU(2)_R$ breaking scale.
-However, we show that due to the existence of a hidden symmetry, its magnitude is decoupled from the $W_R$ scale.
+However, we show that due to the existence of a hidden symmetry, its magnitude is decoupled from the $W_R$ scale at the tree level.
 In other words, even for very high $W_R$ mass, the $\Delta^{\pm\pm}_R$ mass can be made very low by choice of a symmetry-breaking parameter in the Higgs potential.
-We then discuss under what conditions these doubly-charged bosons can be very long-lived and find constraints on them from current observations.
+If we include one loop contribution to the mass, a mild fine tuning is sufficient to keep the mass low.
+We then discuss under what conditions these doubly charged bosons can be very long-lived and find constraints on them from current observations.
 Furthermore, we demonstrate that although suppressing the leptonic couplings precludes the use of the type-I seesaw mechanism~\cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as, Gell-Mann:1979vob, Glashow:1979nm} to explain small neutrino masses, the inverse seesaw mechanism~\cite{Mohapatra:1986aw, Mohapatra:1986bd} can be responsible for neutrino mass generation.

-We subsequently analyze the consequential phenomenological implications of long-lived doubly-charged scalars.
-Recent findings indicate that sufficiently long-lived doubly-charged scalars can facilitate the fusion of light nuclei, bearing significant practical implications for energy production~\cite{Akhmedov:2021qmr}.
+We subsequently analyze the consequential phenomenological implications of long-lived doubly charged scalars.
+Recent findings indicate that sufficiently long-lived doubly charged scalars can facilitate the fusion of light nuclei, bearing significant practical implications for energy production~\cite{Akhmedov:2021qmr}.
 Investigating their longevity necessary for catalyzed fusion, we also analyze the collider implications of these almost stable particles, characterized by distinctive ionization energy loss ($dE/dx$) behavior~\cite{Jager:2018ecz, Altakach:2022hgn}.
 Notably, recent observations by the ATLAS collaboration indicated an excess in $dE/dx$ for LLP searches~\cite{ATLAS:2022pib}, although subsequent data have neither confirmed nor ruled it out thus far~\cite{ATLAS:2023zxo}.
-Nevertheless, these long-lived doubly-charged particles offer a compelling explanation for the observed excess~\cite{Giudice:2022bpq}, making them promising candidates for future LLP discoveries based on ionization energy loss gradients.
+Nevertheless, these long-lived doubly charged particles offer a compelling explanation for the observed excess~\cite{Giudice:2022bpq}, making them promising candidates for future LLP discoveries based on ionization energy loss gradients.